datagrok/findup-c/README.md

 ### Locate the root of this git repository

 ```
-echo "The root of this repository is: $(findup .git/..)"
+$ echo "The root of this repository is: $(findup .git/..)"
 ```
 Note: `git` has a more robust built-in mechanism to do this: `git rev-parse --show-toplevel`

 ### Use `incontext`

-My tool `incontext` uses `findup` to set environment settings, activate virtualenvs, and the like.
+My tool [incontext](https://github.com/datagrok/incontext) helps manage project-specific environment settings, automatically activating virtualenvs, and the like.
+It uses `findup` to do so.

 ## Dependencies

-A POSIX shell, like `bash` or `dash`.
+- a POSIX shell, like `bash` or `dash`.
-Coreutils `fmt`
+- coreutils `readlink`

 ## Implementation decisions

-Whichever implementation language we use, I want installs to require few dependencies that are not already installed on most systems.
-That limits us to C, Rust, Golang, shell script, and maybe Python.
+Whichever implementation language I use, I want installs to require few dependencies that are not already installed on most systems.
+That limits me to C, Rust, Golang, shell script, and maybe Python.

 This version is written in shell script, but I would prefer a safer, faster, compiled language.

 I'd prefer one that doesn't create binaries that are 10s of megabytes large.
-(Golang?)
+(Golang...)

-I'd also consider a Guile Scheme implementation because I hope in vain for Guile Scheme to replace POSIX shell as the de-facto always-available system programming language for unix machines.
+I'd also consider a Guile Scheme implementation because I hope in vain for Guile Scheme to replace POSIX shell as the de-facto always-available system programming language for Unix machines.

 ## Other tools like findup:

-Wow, there are quite a few.
-I found these from a few minutes of searching GitHub.
+`findup` is a trivially simple tool that seems to have no standard implementation.
+So there are a proliferation of independent implementations.
+I found these from a few minutes of searching "find up" on GitHub:

 - [jlindsey/findup](https://github.com/jlindsey/findup) C; MIT.
 This is the best alternative implementation I have found.
 If this were packaged for my Linux distribution, I would throw away my own implementation of `findup` and prefer to install it instead.
 - [h2non/findup.rs](https://github.com/h2non/findup.rs) rust; MIT; library.
 - [h2non/findup](https://github.com/h2non/findup) golang; MIT; library.
 - [todddeluca/python-findup](https://github.com/todddeluca/python-findup) python; MIT; library.
 - [Filirom1/findup](https://github.com/Filirom1/findup) javascript.
 - [goblindegook/findup-node-modules](https://github.com/goblindegook/findup-node-modules) javascript; library, not general-purpose.
 - [jonschlinkert/find-file-up](https://github.com/jonschlinkert/find-file-up) javascript; library.